Britain on Film on Tour

 - LGBT Britain, documenting Britain’s inspiring LGBT history on film

 - South Asian Britain on Film, exploring the rich history of the South Asian diaspora in England

 - Protest!, exploring the dynamic history of public activism in the UK (no longer available for booking)

 - Railways, a celebration of Britain’s railway history (no longer available for booking)

 - Rural Life, showing the beauty and variety of Britain’s countryside (no longer available for booking)

 - Welcome to Britain, charting a century of social change via the voices of different generations of British immigrants (no longer available for booking)

 Archive film is an exciting way to highlight our social history.
 The aim of the tour is to ensure these films reach greater, more diverse audiences, where audiences of all ages will have the opportunity to enjoy the film together.
 This is a great way to start conversations with everyone in your community about our past, present and future.

 Between 2007-2010, the ICO delivered the Mediatheque on Tour programmes – eight collections of films which screened at 425 different locations across the UK to just under 36,000 people.
 Venues ranged from women’s institutes to care homes to full-time cinemas to schools.
-Britain on Film on Tour will aim for an even greater range of exhibition spaces and audiences, aiming to replicate this success by providing a range of added-value activities such as programme notes and free speakers for early bookings, as well as targeted national and regional marketing campaigns for each programme.
+Britain on Film on Tour has achieved an even greater range of exhibition spaces and audiences, providing a range of added-value activities such as programme notes and free speakers for early bookings, as well as targeted national and regional marketing campaigns for each programme.